tweag/python-monorepo-example/2019-10-09-bazel-cabal-stack.md

 [Stack][stack] already knows how to resolve a snapshot name to a specific set of package versions.
 Stack also already knows where to find these packages, on Hackage or any of its mirrors.
-Finally, Stack already knows what the dependency graph looks like (helpfully, it can even generate [Graphviz][graphviz] output to visualize it).
+Finally, Stack already knows what the dependency graph looks like.
 So the solution is to just call Stack.
 We added a workspace macro called `stack_snapshot`.
 An example: